Which of the following describes the function of the sodium-potas... | Channels for Pearson+

 A

-It transports sodium ions out of the cell and potassium ions into the cell.
+It transports sodium and potassium ions in equal amounts across the cell membrane without using ATP.

 B